If you’re new to gaming, you have probably heard the term GPU get thrown around a lot without knowing what it actually means.

 The GPU and graphics card are not the same things.
 The graphics card consists of the GPU, coolers (fans), PCB, connectors, and video memory (VRAM).
 The GPU is at the heart of the graphics card and executes the processes which produce the images on display.

 It does not mean that the CPU is not important for gaming.
 Drivers enable the CPU to communicate with the GPU and instruct it to execute some commands.
-Some CPUs come with an inbuilt graphics processor.
-Intel’s 6th to 9th generation processors have integrated graphics capable of supporting 4K displays.
+In addition, some CPUs come with an inbuilt graphics processor.
+For example, Intel’s 6th to latest generation processors have integrated graphics capable of supporting 4K displays.

 You must be wondering, why would you need a discrete graphics card when you can just purchase a laptop whose CPU has an integrated graphics processor?
 Well, if you are only interested in entry-level gaming, video editing, etc., then CPUs with integrated graphics would be your best option.
 But, on the other hand, if you want to play high-end games on your laptop or use high-end software in video editing, integrated graphics will not be that useful; you need to get one with a discrete graphics card.